-Magic is something that a wizard learns, and a warlock bargains for.
+Magic is something that a Wizard learns, and a Warlock bargains for.
 But, if you are a Sorcerer, magic is something that you are.
 A powerful force lies within you, and, whether you’re excited by dominating the battlefield with exotic powers, or roleplaying a character touched by inhuman impulses, Sorcerer is not a class to be overlooked in Dungeons and Dragons.

-It is, however, a finicky class that can be hard to understand, and even harder to optimise.
+The DnD 5E Sorcerer is, however, a finicky class that can be hard to understand, and even harder to optimise.
 Pairing together their many disparate features is often a tricky prospect for new players, and even veteran adventurers might need a helping hand when navigating their innate magical capabilities.
 The Sorcerer can make for a highly adept, damage-dealing wunderkind, but crafting a refined build that maximises their many interlocking abilities is a challenge.

 So, to ease you in, here’s our comprehensive Sorcerer class guide.
 We’ll walk you through their many class features, delve into their powerful Metamagic, provide a rundown of the available subclasses, pick out some choice spells, and serve up some ready-made builds that you might want to take to the tabletop.

 If you’re after an overview of all the classes on offer, check out our D&D classes guide, where we walk you through the basic appeal and stats of the core options.
 But if powerful magic courses through your veins, read on for our D&D Sorcerer 5E guide.

 Here’s how to play a DnD 5E Sorcerer:

 - Sorcerer class features 5E